Gardening by the Moon Weekend To-Do

 An idea as old as agriculture, based both folklore and superstition but there are scientific ideas to back it up.

-- Saturday-Sunday: Moon in the sign of Gemini -
+- Saturday-Sunday: Moon in the sign of Scorpio - Prune

 Later in the Week

-- Wednesday and Thursday: Moon in the sign of Taurus - Harvest, cultivate, and control pests
+- Tuesday-Wednesday; Moon in the sign of Sagittarius - Cultivate weed and harvest

 Other Things To-do